A portrait of my grandpa Stephen Gohring

 Yankee Division patch

 The next four or so letters from my grandpa describe what must have been a weird time: a bit of limbo between the excitement of landing in a new country and then actually being able to hear the guns on the front lines, knowing that’s where he’s headed.
+The letters span just a two week period, from Aug.
+4 to Aug.
+18, 1918.

 "Boobs Abroad in 1919"

+In a couple of the letters my grandpa asks his family to send some newspapers from home and he says he includes some pressed leaves for his favorite (at least I think so) sister Lene.
 There weren’t any leaves in the envelope for that letter but we found a few others inserted into books and notebooks that my grandpa appears to have carried with him and brought home.
 I kinda love the song book with the Walt Whitman quote.

-Three days later he writes again.
-“I am feeling fine now and hope I always will.
+Then my grandpa writes: “I am feeling fine now and hope I always will.
 Things are getting like the real thing now for I can hear the Big guns roar at night and during the day.
 But will be right in the noise most any time now for we move with this Co. just as soon as their rest expires.”
 And then immediately: “I wish you could send some chocolate to me for I seem to have a sweet tooth all of the time.”

 We have a few other photo portraits of my grandpa in his uniform including the one at the top of this post.
 It’s clearly a studio shot and my guess is it was taken at a different time than the others but I only say that because I think his hair looks different.
-He has a few postcards sent or given to him by friends, also in uniform, and I wonder if those and this one were taken when they were on leave in Paris.
+He has a few postcards sent or given to him by friends, also in uniform, and I wonder if those and this one were taken when they were on leave, maybe in Paris.

 Sign up for updates.
 Share this post on socials.